32. The Boxer

 But I could not hear the rest of what he said, as Shawana had turned and was yelling something back to him.

-After a few moments their discussion finished and Shawana turned back to me and told me she would be in touch, and I said fine and we said our goodbyes and I went back to my podcast, slightly challenged at having to draw around the car that had been parked in front of the house about 20 minutes before by a grinning woman who had exited it carrying a coffee in her left hand while waving at me with the right.
+After a few moments, their discussion finished and Shawana turned back to me and told me she would be in touch, and I said fine and we said our goodbyes and I went back to my podcast, slightly challenged at having to draw around the car that had been parked in front of the house about 20 minutes before by a grinning woman who had exited it carrying a coffee in her left hand while waving at me with the right.

 Today’s podcast- Karina Longworth, You Must Remember This: Hollywood Babylon, D.W Griffith and the Gish Sisters.

-28. Woman in the Red SUV
+28. Woman In The Red SUV

-While I was drawing this a woman came out of the red door and walked down the yellow brick path.
+While I was drawing this, a woman came out of the red door and walked down the yellow brick path.

 I could see she had car keys hanging from her hand and, without stopping, she looked over at me: a glance, really.